the-pujon/Microservice-Practice/README.md

 > **Note:** Always start the services in this order: Docker (for databases) → Inventory Service → Product Service → API Gateway.
 This ensures all dependencies are available when needed.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Commit your changes.
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

-## License

-Specify your license here.